 The W.B.
-Casey WRF has faced issues with high flows at the facility related to excessive rainfall events.
+Casey WRRF has faced issues with high flows at the facility related to excessive rainfall events.
 These events not only caused operational issues within the plant but caused on occasion an overflow of treated plant effluent at the Casey Plant's effluent box.
 The plant staff exercise all options to try and prevent this situation from happening each and every time.
 CCWA initiated a flow and load study for the W.B.
-Casey WRF in 2010 and determined a path forward to mitigate the issues within the plant and at the effluent box related to high flow situations.
+Casey WRRF in 2010 and determined a path forward to mitigate the issues within the plant and at the effluent box related to high flow situations.
+Once such project was recently completed which included a new preliminary treatment process and a fourth secondary clarifier.
+This project allowed CCWA to have enhanced screening and grit removal, bypass the primary clarification process, improve pellet quality, and a new 4th secondary clarifier to capacity to handle increasing flows and more stringent effluent requirements.